Traveling Kenya: 7 Must-Have Experiences

 From the amazing wildlife in the vast savannah to beautiful beaches on the eastern coast, Kenya is a destination you won't want to miss on a tour to Africa.
 To give you an idea of what this East African country has to offer, here is my list of seven unmissable experiences.

 Big Five Safaris

 Kenya provides some of Africa's best reserves and parks for spotting the Big Five (lion, leopard, buffalo, rhino, elephant) and that's one of the most important reasons why many travelers from all over the world flock to this country.

 The best-known location is the Maasai Mara in the southwest, where seeing these remarkable creatures is pretty failsafe.
 Another two popular places for the Big Five are Lake Nakuru National Park in the Midwest, where thousands of flamingos line up along the lake; and Amboseli National Park in the south, with Mount Kilimanjaro as its stunning backdrop.
-Heading to the far north, you'll find the Samburu Game Reserve in Rift Valley province, which is also a major safari destination and home to "Samburu Big Five" (Grevy's zebra, reticulated giraffe, besia, oryx and Somali ostrich).
+Heading to the far north, you'll find the Samburu Game Reserve in Rift Valley province, which is also a major safari destination and home to "Samburu Big Five" (Grevy's zebra, long-necked gerenuk, reticulated giraffe, Somali ostrich and Beisa oryx).